UBC-MDS/programming-in-python-for-data-science/docs/syllabus-learning-outcomes.md

 - Use `df.melt() `and `df.pivot() `to reshape dataframes, specifically to make tidy data
 - Manipulate non-standard date/time formats into standard Pandas datetime using `pd.to_datetime()`.

-### Module 5: Table Marriage and having the whole package: (Combining dataframes and Missing Values)
+### Module 5: Having the Whole Package and Marriage: (Missing Values and Combining Dataframes)

 #### Topics